degski/k_dimensional_tree/README.md

     struct two_dimensional_tree;

-A `sax::point2` and `sax::point3 class` are provided, or just drop in **SFML**'s `sf::Vector2` or `sf::Vector3`.
+A `sax::point1`, `sax::point2` and `sax::point3 class` are provided, or just drop in **SFML**'s `sf::Vector2` or `sf::Vector3`.
 The parameter `StdArraySize` has no effect in case of a `std::vector`, which is the default container type.

-No map is implemented, but one can return an index of the node that's closest.
-Simply make lookup-tables for any "mapped" data.
+No map is implemented, but one can return an index of the node that's closest, enabling flexible lookup-tables for any 'mapped' data, while keeping the data structure as compact as possible.

 ### IDEAS: